Who is Gabriel Martinelli? Arsenal's Ronaldo-loving £6m Brazilian wonderkid

-The teenage forward is one of the rising stars in Brazilian football, having enjoyed a fine start to his senior career with Ituano.
+Martinelli is one of the rising stars in Brazilian football, having enjoyed a fine start to his senior career with Ituano.

-He first started playing with Corinthians' futsal team at the age of just nine before joining Serie D team Ituano in 2015 - he signed his first professional contract two years later.
+He first started playing with Corinthians' futsal team at the age of just nine before joining Serie D team Ituano in 2015.
+He signed his first professional contract two years later.

 He made his senior debut in March 2018, coming off the bench against Taboao da Serra at the age of 16 years and nine months, becoming the youngest player to debut for Ituano this century.